 To achieve their long term goals, they let go of their sleep hours daily.
 But the after-effects of this practice can shatter their dreams as adequate sleep forms the health of your mind and body.

 So, the pursuit of perfection keeps us working abundantly while staying up at night.
 Not only this, but it can also make us apart from the present moment while taking away the vitality of life.

 Millennials are the first generation who are surrounded with exorbitant student debt.
 Even if they are taking help in their academic career, they have to filter the cheap essay writing services platform that can match their pockets.

-The lack of finances causes stress and anxiety among the individuals as they are constantly checking their emails, working during the bedtime and turning their homes look into office.
+The lack of finances causes stress and anxiety among the individuals as they are constantly checking their emails, working during the bedtime and turning their homes look into the office.

 As a result, it creates an association between leisure time and work and makes sleep time more difficult.

-Looking at debt, a common financial source of stress, on average a millennial between the age of 25 and 34 has $42,000 in debt,” says Mike Kisch, CEO and co-founder of Beddr, an FDA-listed sleep wearable.
+Looking at debt, a common financial source of stress, on average a millennial between the age of 25 and 34 has $42,000 in debt,” says Mike Kisch, CEO, and co-founder of Beddr, an FDA-listed sleep wearable.

 We have often seen millennials snacking or dining out to save their meal preparation time.
 They also consume alcohol, nicotine or caffeine that helps them to stay up late while on the other hand affecting the sleep cycle.